LIVING WITH PARKINSON'S

-The typically slow progression of Parkinson’s disease means most people with it will not miss out on full participation in and enjoyment of family life.
+The typically slow progression of Parkinson’s disease means most people with it will not miss out on full participation in, and enjoyment of, family life.
 Relationships, roles and responsibilities within the family may subtly change as the disease progresses but there is sufficient time for that adaptation.

 Children should be included in much of the discussion about Parkinson’s disease and its impact.
 They are more likely to cope better themselves when they are kept appropriately informed.
 Ultimately they may become one of the main sources of support for a parent with Parkinson’s disease so having them on the team early is to be encouraged.

 A diagnosis of Parkinson’s disease does not mean the end of participation in the workforce.
 Depending on the nature of the work, mild symptoms such as a slight tremor in the non-dominant hand may not affect your employment at all.
-Given that our sense of identity and self-esteem is often strongly associated with our work role and ability to produce an income, it is indeed preferable to remain in the workforce for as long as practical.
+Given that our sense of identity and self-esteem is often strongly associated with our work role and ability to produce an income, for many it is preferable to remain in the workforce for as long as practical.

 There are a number of issues to consider and strategies you can adopt in order to maximise your ability to work safely and productively while also living with Parkinson’s disease.

 When symptoms start causing problems in the workplace, it may be time to start on medication, or have your current medications reviewed and adjusted.
 See your doctor for advice on more effective symptom control.
-Surgical treatment options may also be discussed in younger people.

 Telling your employer that you have Parkinson’s disease depends on you -your relationship with your employer and colleagues, the nature and extent of your symptoms.
 Often there is a reluctance to disclose for fear of negative attitudes, loss of entitlements or promotion opportunities and even job loss.